arvimal/Corty/README.md

 [Daisho](https://en.wikipedia.org/wiki/Daish%C5%8D), in Japanese, means `big-little`.

-This application aims to be small and simple, while aiming to solve big problems.
+This application aims to be small and simple, while aiming to solve big problems [which can always remain debatable :)].

 **NOTE:**